 That’s it for this edition of the update.
 Please do what you can to help those in need by donating to the charities mentioned in this post.
 If you’re not in a position to help financially, you can still have an impact by following Karmagawa’s Instagram account and sharing the posts.
 Every share counts.

-Are you a trader?
-What have you learned in this post you can use today?
-New to trading?
 What are you doing every day to build your knowledge account?
 Comment below, I love to hear from all my readers!